itohsnap/ttrss_fullpost/README.md

 ttrss_fullpost
 ==============
-**August 2015 Update:** Recently, fox created his own version of this plugin, which he's called "af_readability."
-Given that it is included in TT-RSS by default, I know of no reason to use this plugin over fox's version--I've been doing so for the last couple weeks, without issue.

 A Tiny Tiny RSS plugin to convert feeds with partial posts into feeds with full posts, using the fivefilters version of PHP-Readability.
-A preference tab lets you specify which feeds you want processed.

-(If you want to run all but a few feeds through the full-text processor, [ManuelW77's fork](https://github.com/ManuelW77/ttrss_fullpost) might suit your needs better... which also inspired my switching versions of PHP-Readability.)
+(If you want to run all but a few feeds through the full-text processor, [ManuelW77's fork](https://github.com/ManuelW77/ttrss_fullpost) might suit your needs better.)

 Installation
 ------------------------

-Create an "af_fullpost" folder in your TT-RSS "plugins" folder.
-Put copies of "init.php", "Readability.php", and "JSLikeHTMLElement.php" into that folder.
+Create an "af_fullpost" folder in your TT-RSS "plugins" folder, and put a copy of "init.php" into it.

 Configuration
 ------------------------

-In the TT-RSS preferences, you should now find a new tab called "FullPost."
-In that tab is a giant text field, where you can specify the feeds you want to run through PHP-Readability either in a comma-separated list:

-    kotaku.com, destructoid, arstechnica.com

-or in a newline-separated list:

-    kotaku.com
-    destructoid
-    arstechnica.com

-**Earlier users:** this should no longer be a JSON array!

-Note that this will consider the feed to match if the feed's "link" URL contains any element's text.
-Most notably, Destructoid's posts are linked through Feedburner, and so "destructoid.com" doesn't match--but there is a "Destructoid" in the Feedburner URL, so "destructoid" will.
-(Link comparisons are case-insensitive.)
+Right-click on a feed in TT-RSS and choose "Edit Feed".
+In the dialog that pops up, check the "Fetch full post" checkbox, under the FullPost section.

+You can also view all sites that you're fetching full posts for in the "Feeds" tab of the TT-RSS Preferences, under the "FullPost settings" section.

 References
 ------------------------

-The original version of this (and all credit for the idea): https://github.com/atallo/ttrss_fullpost
+The original version (and all credit for the idea) of this is by [atallo](https://github.com/atallo/ttrss_fullpost).

-The preference pane code was pretty much ripped wholesale from: https://github.com/mbirth/ttrss_plugin-af_feedmod
+The feed selection and whatnot code was ripped out of fox's [af\_readability](https://tt-rss.org/gitlab/fox/tt-rss/tree/master/plugins/af_readability) plugin.

-PHP-Readability is now the fivefilters variant: http://code.fivefilters.org/php-readability/overview
+PHP-Readability is the [fivefilters](http://code.fivefilters.org/php-readability/overview) variant.

-Some code from the previous PHP-Readability library is still used: https://github.com/feelinglucky/php-readability
+Some code from the previous [PHP-Readability library](https://github.com/feelinglucky/php-readability) is still used.